-On booking, there was supposed to be 4 of us but 2 people pulled out (the more people on a tour, the cheaper the price).
-Luckily, the tour company’s owner still honoured the 4-people price (200,000K each) for only 2 of us but the other 2 people lost their deposit.
+On booking, there was supposed to be four on the tour but two people pulled out (the more people on a tour, the cheaper the price).
+Luckily, the tour company’s owner still honoured the four-person price (200,000K each) for only two of us, but the other two people lost their deposit.

 Lahu Village Trek

 The tour starts at 9:30 Hrs with a visit to the local market for the trek’s food.

 I found this trip to the market much more fascinating with our guide (Kong) than doing this on our own, as he explains any questions you have about the local food offered in any stalls.

 The Songthaew then drives for about an hour (South-east) to Ban Sing village, which is the start of the trek.
 From here, we pick up 2 porters, one of which only stayed with us until lunch, then walked back down the mountain.

 A quick split of all the supplies between the guide and porters, and we are off on our trek through some fluorescent green rice fields draped by high mountains.
 This steadily becomes a steep climb that never seems to get any easier or shorter…we are definitely out of condition!
 Remember the village is 1,300 metres up, so it was never going to be an easy trek…

 The guide and porters are amazing – they don’t even break into a sweat, although my clothes are ringing wet!

 The impossibly high rice fields ascend all the way up the mountain and small thatched huts are dotted around.
 Naively thinking that these are where the workers live or stay overnight when working the fields at this height, Kong advised otherwise.
 Workers trek up the 1,300 metres each day, then back down to their homes in the village for the evening.
 The small huts are only for lunch breaks or rest spots, during the hottest part of the day.